Sharon McDougall - Updated - 20th March 2025 - 2 minutes to read

 Your Trustee remains in office until they have realised your assets, completed all administration relating to your case, and ensured that creditors have recouped as much of their debt as possible.

-When you’re discharged from sequestration in Scotland you may have further financial obligations to meet, however, but this depends on your individual financial circumstances.
-In the case of a ‘standard’ bankruptcy rather than MAP, you might have to make ongoing payments to creditors, but in both cases you’re likely to face continued limitations on obtaining credit and other forms of borrowing.
+When you’re discharged from sequestration in Scotland you may have further financial obligations to meet, however, although this will depend on your individual financial circumstances.
+You may be required to make ongoing payments to creditors, but even if not, you’re still likely to face continued limitations on obtaining credit and other forms of borrowing after discharge.

 Get a rough indication of what your repayments might be under each of our different debt solutions.